 Jingle bells, jingle bells, a lawsuit on its way!
 Alcohol, colleagues, and those holiday work parties are the perfect ingredients for unwanted employer liability and litigation.
 Personal injury and sexual harassment claims are merely examples of what might arise from a holiday work party.

 Alcohol is often a staple at holiday parties, but; an employer’s liability as a result of overindulgence may depend on whether attendance at the party is mandatory.
 In Stephenson v.
 Universal Metrics, Inc., a motorist’s estate attempted to hold an employer liable after its employee became drunk at a work-sponsored function and, on his way home, killed both himself and another motorist.
 Luckily for the employer, the Wisconsin Supreme Court held the employer was immune from liability under Wis.
 Stat. § 125.035.
-Stephenson v.
-Universal Metrics, Inc., 2002 WI 30, ¶ 11, 251 Wis.
-2d 171, 185, 641 N.W.2d 158, 162.
-Similarly, in Sayles v.
+Similarly, in Saylesv.
 Piccadilly Cafeterias, Inc. plaintiff was permanently injured in a two-car accident after he was struck by one of defendant’s employees.
-Sayles v.
-Piccadilly Cafeterias, Inc., 242 Va.
-328, 328, 410 S.E.2d 632, 633 (1991).
-The accident occured after the employee became drunk at a Piccadilly Christmas party.
+The accident occurred after the employee became drunk at a Piccadilly Christmas party.
 Plaintiff sued defendant under the doctrine of respondeat superior, and a jury ruled in plaintiff’s favor, awarding him $11,500,000.
 The court eventually set aside the jury’s verdict and instead issued a defendant judgment, holding the employee was not acting within the scope of his employment when the accident occurred.
 Id.

 Although the courts in these two cases ultimately ruled in the employers’ favor, not all employers are as fortunate.

-For example, in Kim v.
-Sportswear, defendant’s employee was killed during defendant’s Korean New Year's party, when her coworker accidentally hit her with his car as she was leaving defendant’s premises.”
-Kim v.
-Sportswear, 10 Va.
-App.
-460, 463, 393 S.E.2d 418, 420 (1990).
+For example, in Kimv.
+Sportswear, defendant’s employee was killed during defendant’s Korean New Year's party, when her coworker accidentally hit her with his car as she was leaving the defendant’s premises.
 Though the court analyzed whether the employer was responsible for injuries under the Worker’s Compensation Act (not respondeat superior), the court, nonetheless, held the employer responsible, reasoning that the negligent employee was not intoxicated when accident occurred, the employees were expected to attend the holiday party and the accident occurred on the employer’s property.
 Id.

 Although alcohol is often the catalyst that encourages employees to act in a way he or she normally would not, an employer should still take measures to avoid liability.
 With the holiday season just around the corner, employers should plan ahead before they host their holiday party.
 The following tips will help employers avoid liability this holiday season: